- May 26, 2022

 "Out There: Oceans of Time" is a space survival game where you explore a procedurally generated galaxy as Commander Nyx.
 The game features a new oxygen management system, class skills, consumable items, and various ways to explore maps.
 Your mission is to find the Archon, a powerful villain threatening the galaxy, while encountering and interacting with alien lifeforms and building a coalition to defeat them.
 The Redshift Update brings new expedition types, overall difficulty balancing, and more.

-- The game suffers from frequent crashes and save issues, leading to lost progress and frustration for players.
+- The game suffers from frequent crashes and bugs, particularly related to save files and performance issues, making it frustrating to play.

-- Many players find the gameplay repetitive and tedious, with a lack of meaningful challenges and engaging narrative elements.
+- Many players find the gameplay repetitive and lacking in meaningful content, leading to a sense of boredom over time.

-- The writing and character development are criticized for being bland and uninteresting, detracting from the overall experience.
+- The narrative and character development are criticized for being shallow and unengaging, failing to capture the charm of the original game.

 “It provides an intriguing story with a great initial resource management system, however, it at points turns into a chore just to finish the story.”